IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 There are mitigating mechanisms which may be enough to deal with this problem when MUD files are signed by the manufacturer.

+{{RFC8520, Section 13.2}} explains how to verify MUD File Signatures.
-While {{RFC8520}} has established a mechanism for signing of MUD files, the document does not define a way for a MUD controller to determine who should sign the MUD file for a particular device.
+That document does not define a way for a MUD controller to determine who should sign the MUD file for a particular device.

 {{RFC8520}} leaves this for a local policy.
+This document establishes one such local policy.
-There are a number of processes that could be used, but they require coordination of many players.
-It is expected that each industrial vertical will work out supply chain arrangements or other heuristics.
+There are a number of other processes that could be used, it is expected that many such industrial vertical will work out supply chain arrangements or other heuristics to supply appropriate anchors.

 ## Leveraging the manufacturer signature